-This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Greymouth Petroleum Limited and its subsidiaries (the Company) for deep well injection (DWI) activities.
+This report is for the period July 2022 to June 2023 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Greymouth Petroleum Limited and its subsidiaries (the Company) for deep well injection (DWI) activities.

 During the period under review, the Company held nine resource consents for the subsurface injection of fluids by DWI.
-The consents authorise discharges from eight separate wellsites within the Company's oil and gas fields.
-These include the Kaimiro-G, Kaimiro-J and Kaimiro-O wellsites located on the outskirts of Inglewood in North Taranaki.
-The Kowhai-A and Turangi-A wellsites located near Tikorangi and the Radnor-B, Ngatoro-A and Ngatoro-E wellsites located on the outskirts of Midhirst and Inglewood respectively.
+The consents authorise discharges from nine separate wellsites within the Company's oil and gas fields.
+The Kaimiro-G, Kaimiro-J and Kaimiro-O wellsites located on the outskirts of Inglewood in North Taranaki.
+The Kowhai-A, Turangi-C and Turangi-A wellsites located near Tikorangi and the Radnor-B, and Ngatoro-A wellsites located on the outskirts of Midhirst and Inglewood respectively.

-Five of the nine consents were utilised during the review period.
+Four of the nine consents were utilised during the review period.
 Consent 7390-1 which authorises DWI at the Turangi-A wellsite via the Turangi-3 well was not exercised during the period being reported.
-Consent 7068-1 for the Ngatoro-E wellsite was not given effect to and expired during the monitoring period.
-Consent 10483-1, which authorises DWI at the Radnor-B wellsite and consent 10845-1, which authorises DWI at the Ngatoro-A wellsite and was issued during the monitoring period, were also not given effect to.
+Consent 10483-1, which authorises DWI at the Radnor-B wellsite, and consent 10845-1, which authorises DWI at the Ngatoro-A wellsite, and consent 11078-1 which authorises DWI at the Turangi-C wellsite have not yet been given effect to.